 It’s also worth noting that most visitors stay in both Puerto Vallarta and Sayulita during their holidays.
 If that’s a possibility for you, 5 days in Sayulita and 3 to 4 days in Puerto Vallarta would simply make the perfect travel itinerary.

 On the flip side, if you happen to work remotely, you should know that you’ll need to deal with unstable internet.
 In fact, WiFi here is far from perfect and it could be a problem if you have some online meetings or tasks that require fast internet.

-Sunset at Playa Carracitos – Things to do Sayulita
+Playa Carracitos – Things to do Sayulita

 IS SAYULITA WORTH VISITING?

 Sayulita Nayarit is without a doubt one of the most popular destinations in Mexico for fun-fuelled adventures as well as laid-back travel.

 It has become somewhat touristy in recent years, with some people moving to nearby San Pancho and Puerto Vallarta.

 Despite the crowds, YES, it is definitely worth visiting and I highly recommend including this destination in your itinerary – even if it’s only for a few days!